LIMINAL: Exploring The Frontiers of LLM Decode Performance: Modeling

-\textbf{Compute Latency (Seconds/Token):} This refers to the amount of time it takes the system to complete the computation for one mini batch of work\footnote{SW pipelining within a batch could change this to a max operation but would likely not apply to low batch scenarios and will not help at all for batch=1.}.
-It is calculated as,\\
+\textbf{Compute Time:} The amount of time it takes the system to complete the computation (math operations) for one batch of work.

-\textbf{Memory Latency (Seconds/Token):} This refers to the amount of time it takes the system to load all of the bytes necessary for one mini batch from the backing memory storage (E.g. DRAM or SRAM).
 It is calculated as,

+\textbf{Memory Transfer Time:} The amount of time it takes the system to load all bytes necessary for one batch from the backing memory (E.g. DRAM, SRAM).
+It is calculated as,
-\textbf{Exposed Latency (Seconds/Token):} This captures unavoidable latency introduced by system and workload effects such as synchronization latency.
-For DeepSeek, this term also includes exposed latency from imbalance in the MoE component.
-It is notated as $T_{Exposed}$.

-For tensor-parallelism, we use the term $T_{TPSync}$ which captures unavoidable latency per collective operation observed by a batch due to performing a single synchronization operation (e.g. All-Reduce) across the TP domain.
-For pipeline-parallelism, we use the term $T_{PPSync}$ which captures unavoidable latency observed by a batch due to forwarding activations across a pipeline stage boundary.
-For both tensor- and pipeline- parallelism, the total contribution to $T_{Exposed}$ of communication and synchronization is computed as,
+\textbf{Exposed Time:} This captures unavoidable latency introduced by system and workload effects.
+With the goal of studying the limit of decode performance, we find only collective communication latency needed to synchronize partial results is part of the true dependence chain of work, making it a fundamental contributor to decode latency.
+We explore other ``real-world'' exposed latencies further in Sec~\ref{sec:val}.
+For tensor-parallelism, we use the term $T_{TP,N}$ which captures unavoidable latency per collective operation observed by a batch due to performing a single collective operation (e.g. All-Reduce) across the TP domain.
+We similarly use the term $T_{PP}$ to capture unavoidable latency observed by a batch due to forwarding activations across a pipeline stage boundary.
+Thus we compute $T_{Exposed}$ as,

-We assume 3 sync ops (collectives) per layer corresponding to employing context parallelism, head parallelism, and tensor parallelism in the feed-forward network.
-For hardware delays we assume the following: when fewer than 16 chips are involved $TP_{TPSync} = 200 ns$.
-When more than 16 chips are involved $T_{TPSync} = 1.5 \mu s$.
-These are based on latencies demonstrated by CXL chips and other fast low-radix chips~\cite{10.1145/3695794.3695809,10.1145/3669900}. $T_{PPSync}$ is producer-consumer communication across a single hop and is set to $100ns$; specialized computers like Anton~\cite{10.1145/1654059.1654083} have demonstrated a 50ns hop-latency.

-\textbf{Mini Batch Latency (Seconds/Token):} This represents the time taken to process one mini batch, which is equivalent to the latency of producing a single token for one user.
-It will be calculated as, \textbf{System and user throughput (Tokens/Second):} We compute the user and system throughput based on mini-batch latency.
-User throughput represents the token throughput that one user of the system will experience: $TPS_{User} = 1 / T_{Batch}$.
-System throughput represents the total system token throughput that the system will sustain: $TPS_{System} = N_{PP} * B / T_{Batch}$.

-\textbf{Additional Model Details:} We discuss application specific considerations including how to compute total FLOPs for each model as well as computing exposed latency for MoE imbalance in DeepSeek in Appendix~\ref{appendix:app-specific}.
-Huang et al.~\cite{huang2024toward} have characterized MoE imbalance as well.
-A brief validation of the model is also present in Appendix~\ref{appendix:validation}.